WHAT’S IN THIS REVIEW?

 Here’s a list of compatible brands:

-As you can see, there aren’t many compatible devices, but you can purchase a wireless router which is pre-installed with Hotspot Shield, directly from their website.
+As you can see, there aren’t many compatible devices, but you can purchase a wireless router that is pre-installed with Hotspot Shield, directly from their website.
 (You’ll still have to pay for a subscription as well.)

 Overall, Hotspot Shield does well, covering the majority of bases when it comes to compatibility.